Azure guidance for secure isolation

 - Operations on the key vault such as creation, deletion, setting access policies, etc.

-- Operations on keys and secrets in the key vault, including a) creating, modifying, or deleting keys or secretes, and b) signing, verifying, encrypting keys, etc.
+- Operations on keys and secrets in the key vault, including a) creating, modifying, or deleting keys or secrets, and b) signing, verifying, encrypting keys, etc.

 - Unauthenticated requests such as requests that do not have a bearer token, are malformed or expired, or have an invalid token.

-After creating one or more key vaults, customers can monitor how and when their key vaults are accessed and by whom.
+With Azure Key Vault, you can monitor how and when your key vaults and managed HSMs are accessed and by whom.

-Customers can also use the Azure Key Vault solution in Azure Monitor to review Azure Key Vault logs.
-To use this solution, customers need to enable logging of Azure Key Vault diagnostics and direct the diagnostics to a Log Analytics workspace.
+You can also use the Azure Key Vault solution in Azure Monitor to review Key Vault logs.
+To use this solution, you need to enable logging of Key Vault diagnostics and direct the diagnostics to a Log Analytics workspace.
 With this solution, it is not necessary to write logs to Azure Blob storage.

 Microsoft Azure compute platform is based on machine virtualization.
-This approach means that customer code – whether it’s deployed in a PaaS Worker Role or an IaaS Virtual Machine – executes in a virtual machine hosted by a Windows Server Hyper-V hypervisor.
-On each Azure physical server, also known as a node, there is a Type 1 Hypervisor that runs directly over the hardware and divides the node into a variable number of Guest Virtual Machines (VMs), as shown in Figure 4.
-Each node also has one special Host VM, also known as Root VM, which runs the Host OS – a customized and hardened version of the latest Windows Server, which is stripped down to reduce the attack surface and include only those components necessary to manage the node.
+This approach means that your code – whether it’s deployed in a PaaS worker role or an IaaS virtual machine – executes in a virtual machine hosted by a Windows Server Hyper-V hypervisor.
+On each Azure physical server, also known as a node, there is a Type 1 Hypervisor that runs directly over the hardware and divides the node into a variable number of Guest virtual machines (VMs), as shown in Figure 4.
+Each node has one special Host VM, also known as Root VM, which runs the Host OS – a customized and hardened version of the latest Windows Server, which is stripped down to reduce the attack surface and include only those components necessary to manage the node.
 Isolation of the Root VM from the Guest VMs and the Guest VMs from one another is a key concept in Azure security architecture that forms the basis of Azure compute isolation, as described in Microsoft online documentation.

 Figure 4.
 Isolation of Hypervisor, Root VM, and Guest VMs

-The FC is the brain of the Azure compute platform and the Host Agent is its proxy, integrating servers into the platform so that the FC can deploy, monitor, and manage the virtual machines for customers and Azure cloud services.
-The Hypervisor/Host OS pairing leverages decades of Microsoft’s experience in operating system security, including security focused investments in Microsoft Hyper-V to provide strong isolation of Guest VMs.
+The FC is the brain of the Azure compute platform and the Host Agent is its proxy, integrating servers into the platform so that the FC can deploy, monitor, and manage the virtual machines used by you and Azure cloud services.
+The Hypervisor/Host OS pairing applies decades of Microsoft’s experience in operating system security, including security focused investments in Microsoft Hyper-V to provide strong isolation of Guest VMs.
 Hypervisor isolation is discussed later in this section, including assurances for strongly defined security boundaries enforced by the Hypervisor, defense-in-depth exploit mitigation, and strong security assurance processes.